 Gain the competitive edge with the skills and credentials you need to set yourself apart in the job market.
 Our classes include: Certified Microsoft Office Specialist training and Certified Bookkeeping and Quickbooks Specialist training*.
 Accreditations: NJ Dept. of Labor and Workforce Development approved training provider; Microsoft-authorized training and certification center; Intuit-authorized training and certification center; Bergen County One Stop Career System/Workfirst New Jersey collaborative partner.
 For training courses, call Martha Velez, or email mvelez @ womensrights.org.
 For certification testing, email jsprance @ womensrights.org

-*Certified Bookkeeping and Quickbooks Specialist training and Certification classes starting soon.
+*Certified Bookkeeping and Quickbooks Specialist training and Certification classes are currently unavailable.

 ESL / CITIZENSHIP CLASSES